General SPL Rules

 2-8 Second row seating in vans and SUVs must remain in the OEM location.
 If designed to do so, they can be folded but not removed.
 Third row seating may be folded or removed from vehicle.

-2-9 If the vehicle is an extended-cab or king-cab pickup truck with side mount seats, you do not need to be able to fold the side seats as normal operation.
-Fold-able forward facing rear seats must remain in place but may be folded up during competition.
+2-9 If the vehicle is an extended-cab or king-cab pickup truck you do not need to be able to fold the rear ( side or forward facing ) seats as normal operation.
+Seats may not be removed from the vehicle, but may be folded up during competition.

 2-10 All interior panels/carpet, including those in the trunk, hatch or cargo area must remain in OEM position unless custom trim panels are used.

 Notice – The spare tire cover, spare tire and tools may be removed.

 2-11 Interior modifications are limited by the class the competitor competes in.